petermat/spamassassin_client/README.md

-# Python-SpamAssasin module
+# SpamAssassin Client python module
-This is a python wrapper for SpamAssisin's SPAMC deamon.
+This is a python wrapper for SpamAssissin's SPAMC deamon.
 It provides these funtions:
 * get_score(float) - final score from spamassasin
 * get_fulltext(string) - full report as string from SpamAssasin deamon
 * get_report_json(json) - full report as JSON from SpamAssasin deamon